How to register a Canadian business in Washington State

 Outside Canada: 613-941-9042

 The Alberta Corporate Registry is different than the other Canadian registrars.
-You have to hire a certified registry agent to do searches or order documents for you.
+You have to hire a certified registry agent (or another “authorized service provider”) to do searches or order documents for you.
 Registry agents pay for access to the corporate registry database so you have to go through them to request documents from the Alberta Registry.
 The Alberta Corporate Registry has a list of registry agents on their website.

-How much is the Alberta Certificates of Good Standing?
+How much is the Alberta Certificate of Good Standing?

 Alberta restricts access to the Corporate Registry database to certified registry agents.
 This means you will have to pay a service fee to the registry agent and they will get your documents from the Alberta Corporate Registry.
 Alberta has the worst system out of the provinces.